Sowell Financial Services LLC Boosts Position in Kimberly-Clark Co. (NYSE:KMB)

-Sowell Financial Services LLC lifted its stake in shares of Kimberly-Clark Co.
-(NYSE:KMB – Get Rating) by 0.9% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 11,559 shares of the company’s stock after acquiring an additional 103 shares during the period.
-Sowell Financial Services LLC’s holdings in Kimberly-Clark were worth $1,316,000 as of its most recent filing with the Securities & Exchange Commission.
+Sowell Financial Services LLC boosted its stake in Kimberly-Clark Co.
+(NYSE:KMB – Get Rating) by 0.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 11,559 shares of the company’s stock after buying an additional 103 shares during the period.
+Sowell Financial Services LLC’s holdings in Kimberly-Clark were worth $1,316,000 at the end of the most recent quarter.

-Several other institutional investors have also modified their holdings of the stock.
-Fairfield Bush & CO. purchased a new stake in Kimberly-Clark in the 1st quarter valued at about $96,000.
-Sei Investments Co. raised its holdings in Kimberly-Clark by 22.2% in the 1st quarter.
-Sei Investments Co. now owns 190,867 shares of the company’s stock valued at $23,483,000 after buying an additional 34,646 shares during the period.
-Baird Financial Group Inc. raised its holdings in Kimberly-Clark by 2.8% in the 1st quarter.
-Baird Financial Group Inc. now owns 292,834 shares of the company’s stock valued at $36,066,000 after buying an additional 7,878 shares during the period.
-Merit Financial Group LLC raised its holdings in Kimberly-Clark by 23.9% in the 1st quarter.
-Merit Financial Group LLC now owns 4,102 shares of the company’s stock valued at $505,000 after buying an additional 791 shares during the period.
-Finally, NewEdge Advisors LLC raised its holdings in Kimberly-Clark by 28.7% in the 1st quarter.
-NewEdge Advisors LLC now owns 20,180 shares of the company’s stock valued at $2,485,000 after buying an additional 4,503 shares during the period.
-Hedge funds and other institutional investors own 74.16% of the company’s stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the stock.
+Vanguard Group Inc. raised its holdings in Kimberly-Clark by 1.7% in the 3rd quarter.
+Vanguard Group Inc. now owns 29,125,608 shares of the company’s stock valued at $3,277,796,000 after buying an additional 489,598 shares during the period.
+State Street Corp raised its holdings in Kimberly-Clark by 3.4% in the 2nd quarter.
+State Street Corp now owns 18,658,870 shares of the company’s stock valued at $2,542,866,000 after buying an additional 606,657 shares during the period.
+Charles Schwab Investment Management Inc. raised its holdings in Kimberly-Clark by 7.9% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 5,445,588 shares of the company’s stock valued at $670,678,000 after buying an additional 397,337 shares during the period.
+Cowa LLC purchased a new stake in Kimberly-Clark in the 1st quarter valued at about $54,000.
+Finally, Northern Trust Corp raised its holdings in Kimberly-Clark by 2.9% in the 2nd quarter.
+Northern Trust Corp now owns 3,981,080 shares of the company’s stock valued at $538,043,000 after buying an additional 111,152 shares during the period.
+74.16% of the stock is currently owned by hedge funds and other institutional investors.

-Several brokerages recently issued reports on KMB.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Kimberly-Clark from $124.00 to $122.00 in a report on Thursday, January 26th.
-Wells Fargo & Company dropped their target price on Kimberly-Clark from $135.00 to $125.00 and set an “equal weight” rating for the company in a research report on Thursday, January 26th.
+Several equities analysts have weighed in on the company.
+Barclays dropped their target price on Kimberly-Clark from $146.00 to $126.00 and set an “equal weight” rating for the company in a research report on Friday, January 27th.
+Jefferies Financial Group downgraded Kimberly-Clark from a “buy” rating to a “hold” rating and lifted their target price for the company from $137.00 to $139.00 in a research report on Wednesday, January 4th.
+StockNews.com downgraded Kimberly-Clark from a “buy” rating to a “hold” rating in a research report on Wednesday, February 8th.
 UBS Group lifted their target price on Kimberly-Clark from $129.00 to $136.00 and gave the company a “neutral” rating in a research report on Monday, January 23rd.
-JPMorgan Chase & Co. lifted their target price on Kimberly-Clark from $124.00 to $125.00 and gave the company an “underweight” rating in a research report on Thursday, January 26th.
-Finally, StockNews.com downgraded Kimberly-Clark from a “buy” rating to a “hold” rating in a research report on Wednesday, February 8th.
-Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat, Kimberly-Clark has an average rating of “Hold” and a consensus target price of $128.00.
+Finally, Wells Fargo & Company dropped their target price on Kimberly-Clark from $135.00 to $125.00 and set an “equal weight” rating for the company in a research report on Thursday, January 26th.
+Three investment analysts have rated the stock with a sell rating, nine have issued a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Kimberly-Clark has an average rating of “Hold” and an average target price of $128.00.

 Kimberly-Clark Stock Performance